 UNICEF collaborates with various media agencies and the Ministry of Information of the Government of Bangladesh to advocate for children’s participation and children’s rights.

 - UNICEF trains journalists on children’s issues and ethical reporting.

-- UNICEF sponsors the Meena Media Awards for excellence in media programmes and writing, produced about children, for children or by children.
+- Television and radio stations broadcast programmes both about children and for child viewers.
+UNICEF sponsors the Meena Media Awards for excellence in media programmes and articles, produced about children, for children or by children.